peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 ```bash
 $ mosquitto_pub -h 192.168.0.10 -t allnodes -m "hello" -q 1
 ```
+The `allnodes` topic publishes to all connected nodes.

 ## 3.6 Asynchronous node installation and setup

-On the node device, connect to WiFi and install with
+Asynchronous applications are assumed to be continuously running: there is no micropower support.
+On the node device, connect to WiFi and install with:
 ```python
 import mip
 mip.install("github:peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/anodes")